 Turn off the check for a specified rule with the specified parameter, if any.

 '-from=rule_option_filename'

-Read the rule options from the text file rule_option_filename, referred as "rule file" below.
+Read the rule options from the text file rule_option_filename, referred to as a "coding standard file" below.

 The default behavior is that all the rule checks are disabled.